 We promote the construction and use of toilets — for every household and at a village level.
-Our aim is the achieve 100% toilet coverage and ODF status for the communities in which we work.
-We work towards developing ownership of communities for achieving ODF by adopting the principles of Community led Total Sanitation.
-In 2017 and '18, we aim to support construction of 9000 and 4000 new toilets, respectively - which will help close the sanitation gap in core villages.
+Our aim is the achieve 100% toilet coverage and ODF village status for the communities in which we work.
+We work towards developing ownership of communities for achieving ODF villages by adopting the principles of Community led Total Sanitation.
+In 2019 and '20, we aim to support construction of 4000 new toilets, respectively - which will help close the sanitation gap in core villages.

 Water, Sanitation and Hygiene (WASH) -